 - All the soft fruit should have been harvested by now.
 Maybe make into jam.

 - Lift shallots gently with a fork, and dry them for storage.
 Later, onions will also be ready for harvesting and drying.
+Spread them out in a greenhouse or cold frame, or outdoors if it is dry

 - In the green house continue to feed and water all the crops.
 Tomatoes respond well to a weekly feed.
+Stop tomato plants by nipping off the top once five trusses of fruit have formed.

 - Water, if necessary, sparingly.
 Quite often it’s not required on the west coast of Scotland.
 Pots may need watering though.
 Watering in a dry spell should be done infrequently but thoroughly.
 Waste washing up water can be used.
 The washing up liquid acts as wetting agent.